evijit/Wikipedia-Clean-White/README.md

 A clean white theme for Wikipedia.
 Inspired by the [1911 theme](https://blog.weare1910.com/post/75576312730/a-readable-wikipedia) and [Wikiwand](https://blog.weare1910.com/post/75576312730/a-readable-wikipedia).
 It is cleaner and uses serif font to make the content look more academic.

-[evijit](https://github.com/evijit/Wikipedia-Clean-White) made this quick style when he saw Wikiwand had gone paid, and I updated it for 2021.
-It might be rough around the edges.
-Feel free to contribute !

 ## 💾 Installation